JazminVidal/gop-dnn-epadb/README.md

 ## How to run

+1. Download epa-db corpus folder into kaldi/egs/epadb.

-1. Run data_preparation.sh to create the necessary directories and files.
-This script create soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, compute mfcc features and extracts i-vectors.
+2. Run data_preparation.sh to create the necessary directories and files.
+This script creates soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, computes mfcc's and extracts i-vectors.

 ```
-bash prepare_data.sh
+./data_preparation.sh
 ```

-2. Replace the run.sh file in kaldi/egs/gop/s5 with the one provided in the misc folder in this repository
+3. After running data_preparation.sh, replace the run.sh file in kaldi/egs/gop/s5 with the one provided in the misc folder in this repository

-3. Replace make_test_case.sh kaldi/egs/gop/s5/local with the one provided in the misc folder in this repository
+4. Replace make_test_case.sh kaldi/egs/gop/s5/local with the one provided in the misc folder.

-4. Change the run.sh file so that the paths needed match your own paths
+5. Change the path.sh file so that the paths needed match your own paths.

 6. Go to kaldi/egs/gop/s5 and run the the run.sh script: